-You can find the index of given element of the list with one index at a time.
+You can get the position of the item in list at a time.
 If you want to get the index of more elements, you have to use the index() function many times.
 Check the example given below to get the idea of getting index of elements.

 myList = ["one", "two", 37, "four", 51];

-The above example showing the use of index function to get the index of the element.
+The above example showing the use of index function to get the position of list item.
 By using the above example, you can find the index of any type of element given in the list.

 The given example find the index of the string element as well as the integer element.
 The output showing the index value of the element given in the list.

-Hope, you like this post of how to find the index of given element of list in Python.
+Hope, you like this post of how to get item position in list in Python.
 If you have any query regarding the tutorial, please comment below.